LumoSQL/archive-lumodoc/README.md

 You can [subscribe to email alerts](https://lumosql.org/src/lumodoc/alerts) for when there has been a commit to the repository, or to get copies of all forum posts as email.

-If you want to get more serious we recommend you [download Fossil or build it](https://fossil-scm.org/home/doc/trunk/www/build.wiki) on your local computer.
+To contribute or to explore how the docs work you need to [download Fossil or build it](https://fossil-scm.org/home/doc/trunk/www/build.wiki) on your local computer.
 Then run: